Periodontist, Academic, Digital Entrepreneur,

 I became a dentist in 1996 in the University of Athens.
 Since then, I completed a Masters in Health Informatics, I became a specialist in Periodontology and also defended my PhD Thesis in the University of Malmö in Sweden and then completed a residency in Periodontology and Fixed Prosthodontics in the University of Bern in Switzerland.
 I spent 4 amazing years in Australia, where I developed and directed the Implant Dentistry M Clin Dent Program of Griffith University in the Gold Coast.
-After directing the Implant Dentistry postgraduate clinic and programs in the University of Hong Kong for 8 years, I am currently visiting Professor in the department of Oral Maxillofacial Surgery of Chulalongkorn University in Bangkok and affiliated staff at the Department of Dental Medicine of Karolinska Institute in Sweden.
+After directing the Implant Dentistry postgraduate clinic and programs in the University of Hong Kong for 8 years, I am currently visiting Professor in the department of Oral Maxillofacial Surgery of Chulalongkorn University in Bangkok, Associate Professor at the University of Malmö and affiliated researcher at the Department of Dental Medicine of Karolinska Institute in Sweden.

 My affair with digital communication started long before the words “social media” became part of everyday vocabulary.
 I remember in the early 90’s threatening the family peace by blocking the tv for hours with an Amiga 500 Commodore and clogging the family landline with a 14400 bbs modem.
 Just like in the early 90’s, I continue spending a disgraceful amount of time on almost-meaningless web-surfing, only now without my family complaining.